MrScottyPieey/flare3d_tools_blender_4.0-/README.md

 Installation Notes
 ------------------

-1. Open blender and go to File->User Preferences
+1. Open Blender and go to File->User Preferences
 2. Click the Addons tab
 3. Click the install addon button at the bottom of this window
 4. Browse to the io_alternativa3d_tools.py file